-Following The Yorkshire Ripper Files that aired earlier in 2019, BBC Four has commissioned another docu-series that will re-examine the crimes of a British serial killer.
-This time, it's Harold Shipman, a GP from Manchester, who is believed to have murdered 218 of his patients, according to the Independent.
+Following The Yorkshire Ripper Files that aired in early 2019, BBC commissioned another docu-series that re-examined the crimes of a British serial killer.
+The killer in question?
+Harold Shipman, a GP from Manchester, who is believed to have murdered 218 of his patients, according to the Independent.
 Directed by Chris Wilson, The Harold Shipman Files: A Very British Crime Story explores the crimes that Shipman committed, and will also include interviews with those who worked on and investigated the case, alongside family and friends of the victims.

 "There have been many films about Harold Shipman.
-Most attempt to take us 'inside-the-mind' of a serial killer," Wilson said in a BBC press statement.
-"But none have fully explored the historical, cultural and social context that enabled a medical professional to take the lives of hundreds of trusting patients over more than two decades."
+Most attempt to take us 'inside-the-mind' of a serial killer," Wilson told the BBC "But none have fully explored the historical, cultural and social context that enabled a medical professional to take the lives of hundreds of trusting patients over more than two decades."

 "It's a chilling story about power, authority and an astonishing betrayal of trust — one that, for me, remains as pertinent today as it was twenty years ago."